 About the Author

-Shawn Woedl is the Senior Vice President of REIGuard and National Real Estate Insurance Group.
+Shawn Woedl is the President of National Real Estate Insurance Group.
 He is an industry-recognized speaker and educator with an emphasis on Commercial Property and Premises Liability.
-Over the last decade, he has studied extensively on these lines of coverage to bring to you “Do You Know the Difference Between Flood, Water Damage & Sewer Back-Up?“.
+He brings over 12 years of professional and personal experience in real estate, business, and insurance to NREIG’s unique, investor-oriented brand.

-Note: This piece is no t to be constructed as contractual.
-Applicable policy language supersedes it specific to your policy supersedes it.
-Information contained in this excerpt is intended to provide you with a brief overview of the coverages provided for reference purposes only.
-It is not intended to provide you with all policy exclusions, limitations and conditions.
+Note: This piece is not to be construed as contractual.
+Applicable policy language supersedes it.
+Information contained in this excerpt is intended to provide a brief overview of the coverages provided for reference purposes only.
+It is not intended to provide all policy exclusions, limitations and conditions.